Main illustration: Kyle Wayne Benson

 WordPress – CMS

 Intercom’s blog is the growth engine that powers much of Intercom’s marketing and it in turn is powered by WordPress.
-In fact, WordPress powers over 32% of all the websites on the Internet.
+In fact, WordPress is the CMS (Content Management System) powering over 32% of all the websites on the Internet.
 Yes – more than one in four websites that you visit are likely powered by WordPress. 😦

 WordPress lets users build everything from blogs to full-blown websites with 100s of themes to choose from.
 Better yet, WordPress makes building a website accessible to anyone – even people who aren’t developers.